 Bad days feel like they will last forever.
 They feel so overwhelming and overpowering that it can be hard to imagine getting back to “normal”.
 But you have had bad days before, and you have had good days before too!
 You are not broken for having bad days, and it will not be like this forever.
 Even if you can’t imagine what it looks like, you will have good days again.
 Give yourself permission to rest on these bad days.
 Punishing yourself for feeling down won’t help you get over it quicker–show yourself some compassion.

 5).
 Spend time on something that brings you comfort

 Is there a movie that makes you feel better when you’re down?
 A book or an album that always comforts you on bad days?
 Any joy and comfort are good on bad days!
 Spend some time with something that makes you feel good, even if it’s just turning the tv on or ordering your favorite comfort food.

 If you think you are depressed and you are ready to reach out and get support for your depression, look no further.
-Grief Recovery Center professional Houston therapist is here.
+Grief Recovery Center in Houston TX professional therapist is here.
 You can reach us at 832-413-2410 or by filling out the form on our website.